microchip-pic-avr-examples/pic16f18076-glitch-free-design-using-the-clc-mplab-melody/README.md

 ![Generate Code](images/Generate_Code.png)

-There may be a popup once you click Generate that looks like Figure 18, click Yes to continue.
+There may be a popup once 'Generate' is clicked and it looks like Figure 18, click Yes to continue.
 The next step will solve the issue the popup is warning about.

 *Figure 18 -  Melody Code Warning*